MP Estate Planning UK

 Guiding You Through Estate Planning

-Starting your estate planning journey can seem daunting, but with the right guidance, you can secure your legacy.
-We help you navigate the complexities of estate planning, including Cyprus inheritance tax, to ensure that your assets are distributed according to your wishes.
+Starting your cross-border estate planning journey can seem daunting, but with the right specialist guidance, you can secure your legacy.
+We help families navigate the complexities of UK IHT on overseas assets, set up appropriate trust structures, coordinate wills across jurisdictions, and ensure that every available allowance and exemption is used to its fullest extent.

-To protect your estate from unnecessary inheritance tax, consider reaching out to our team of specialists.
+To reduce your inheritance tax liability — and to understand exactly how your Cypriot property affects your total IHT exposure — reach out to our team of specialists.
 You can fill out our contact form, call us at 0117 440 1555, or book a call to discuss your estate planning needs.
-We are here to help you safeguard your legacy through effective estate planning.
+Plan, don’t panic — we are here to help you safeguard your legacy through effective, specialist estate planning.

 FAQ